Student Frequently Asked Questions About Using a Voucher

 Yes.
 For sponsors that do not require original vouchers, please fax to 518-581-2782 or email email@example.com.
 If your sponsor requires the orginal voucher for payment, please send the original hard copy to Student Accounts.

-When will my voucher appear on my account summary?
+When will my voucher appear on my student account statement?

 Within two business days of receipt.
 Vouchers will be entered as pending aid on your account within two business days of receipt.
-Please monitor your account summary at MyESC to verify that your sponsorship document was received and applied to your account.
-If your deferral is not showing on your account summary within three business days of the date you anticipate Student Accounts receiving it, please contact Student Accounts to verify that your voucher was received.
+Please monitor your student account statement at MyESC to verify that your sponsorship document was received and applied to your account.
+If your deferral is not showing on your account statement within three business days of the date you anticipate Student Accounts receiving it, please contact Student Accounts to verify that your voucher was received.
 Please keep in mind that some third party sponsorships are for specific courses only.
-In those cases, Student Accounts will apply the deferral to your account summary only after you have registered for the appropriate course(s).
+In those cases, Student Accounts will apply the deferral to your account statement only after you have registered for the appropriate course(s).

 Can my third-party voucher be used as my first payment on the college's time payment plan?